kovariktomas/Domoticz-PWS-Plugin/README.md

 This Domoticz Plugin allows you to get the data directly from your own personal weather station (PWS).
 This plugin does NOT require that you register your PWS to WeatherUnderground, Ecowitt, WeatherCloud, etc. This plugin will directly capture the data!

 ## Prerequisites
-Your PWS needs to support WS View.
+Your PWS needs to support WS View (and probably also the older 'WS Tool').
 With this application you can connect your PWS to the router.
 Through this application your PWS can upload weather data.

 1. Install WS View on your mobile device
     * [Google Play Store](https://play.google.com/store/apps/details?id=com.ost.wsview)